-Rachel Lewis, president of the Lansing Board of Education, said, “I’m sure if any one district figured out the magic equation for what would increase enrollment, I think they’d have to patent it pretty quickly because everybody would want to capitalize on that.”
+Rachel Lewis, the President of the Lansing Board of Education said, “I’m sure if any one district figured out the magic equation for what would increase enrollment, I think they’d have to patent it pretty quickly because everybody would want to capitalize on that.”

 So, how are educators reacting?
 The Lansing district has gotten creative, modifying traditional school programming and curricula to appeal to those outside—and within—their district.